rafa3lmonteiro/shellscripts/README.md

 # Linux
 Linux and Unix projects and jobs

-- Shell scripts
+- Shell script codes
-- Linux configuration files
+- Linux and unix configuration files